Facebook (FB) Q1 2017 Results - Earnings Call Transcript

 Ross Sandler - Barclays Capital, Inc.

 Hey, guys.
-I just had two questions on video.
+Just had two questions on video.
 We know it's early, but what kind of traction do you see with the video tab that's in beta?
 And do you think longer term the video consumption is going to be in that dedicated tab, or will it stay in the News Feed based on what you're seeing right now?

 And then, Dave, just to follow up on your previous answers, so are the costs related to video ad rev share or licensing of video content, is that baked into your OpEx guidance for 2017, or is that something that will step up after this year?
 Thank you.